-Lodi Dog Bite Lawyer (209) 227-1931
+Lodi Dog Bite Lawyer

-For example, a senior and her 4-year-old grandson suffered serious injuries after being attacked by a pit bull on East Elm Street.
-The woman had reportedly been walking down an alley and pushing a shopping cart with her grandson in it when they were targeted by the pit bull.Vicious Dog Attacks a Common Occurrence in California
+For example, a senior and her 4-year-old grandson suffered severe injuries after being attacked by a pit bull on East Elm Street.
+The woman reportedly walked down an alley and pushed a shopping cart with her grandson in it when they were targeted by the pit bull.

 California leads the nation in dog bite-related injury claims.
 The most commonly bitten people in California are children and the elderly.
-Often, dog bite attacks occur close to home, and many of the most serious cases involve a dog whose identity is known to the person bit.
+Often, dog bite attacks occur close to home, and many of the most severe cases involve a dog whose identity is known to the person bit.
 It is not uncommon for the owner and the victim to be neighbors, and in many cases, the injured person has even had previous threatening encounters with the offending animal.California Holds Dog Owners Strictly Liable for Their Pet's Harms

-If no bite occurred, the owner may still be liable for the victim's injuries under a negligence theory.
+If no bite occurred, the owner might still be liable for the victim's injuries under a negligence theory.
 Under California law, a dog owner has a legal duty to prevent a dog he owns from injuring others.
 For example, if a large dog tramples a small child without biting the child, the owner of that dog may still be liable for damages because he owed a legal duty to keep that child safe from his pet.Damages Available as a Result of Filing a Dog Bite Injury Claim

 - Payment of Medical Bills: California law allows victims to seek compensation from owners of vicious dogs for any ambulance costs, surgical procedures, hospital care, and recovery.

-- Pain and Suffering: Not only do dog bites hurt, survivors of attacks are often left with traumatic memories and psychological and mental conditions such as PTSD.
+- Pain and Suffering: Not only do dog bites hurt, but survivors of attacks are also often left with traumatic memories and psychological and mental conditions such as PTSD.
 This final category of damages allows recovery for those types of intangible injuries.

 In most dog bite injury cases, a claim is filed against the homeowner's insurance policy of the pet owner.
 This policy may still be responsible for paying your claim, even if the dog attack occurred outside the dog owner's residence.

-See some of my past Verdicts and Settlements here.
+See some of our Verdicts and Settlements.